Syrian Kurds begin withdrawal, accuse Turkey of violating truce | DW | 24.10.2019

 Kurds walk tightrope between Russia and US

-Speaking to local administrative officials in Ankara, Turkish President Recep Tayyip Erdogan threatened to continue an offensive if the SDF did not withdraw from the entire border region.
+Speaking to local administrative officials in Ankara, Turkish President Recep Tayyip Erdogan threatened to continue the offensive if the SDF did not withdraw from the entire border region.

 US President Donald Trump's decision to pull troops away from the border paved the way for the long-threatened Turkish offensive against the SDF on October 9.